Special Education Services

 Information for educators and parents about dyslexia in the State of Texas

 - What are some warning signs of dyslexia?

 - What are the school districts’ requirements related to dyslexia?

-ROBINSON ISD SPECIAL EDUCATION PROGRAMS:
+ROBINSON ISD SPECIAL EDUCATION PROGRAM

 Robinson ISD is required to provide services to all students with disabilities between the ages of 3 and 21.
-The students must qualify by meeting the federal criteria in one or more of the following areas: learning disabled, speech impaired, other health impaired, orthopedically impaired, auditorily impaired, visually impaired, emotionally disturbed, intellectually disabled, autistic, or traumatic brain injured.
-Children who are auditorily impaired and/or visually impaired can be served before the age of three in these two areas.
+The students must qualify by meeting the federal criteria in one or more of the following areas: learning disabled, speech impaired, other health impaired, orthopedically impaired, deaf/hard of hearing, visually impaired, emotionally disturbed, intellectually disabled, autistic, or traumatic brain injury.
+Children who are deaf/hard of hearing and/or visually impaired can be served before the age of three in these two areas.
 Special education provides a continuum of child-centered education and supportive services to meet the needs of students with disabilities.
 These services are provided in combination with, or in addition to, those provided in the general education program.
 It ensures students with disabilities an equal opportunity for a free, appropriate public education.
 To the extent they will benefit, students with disabilities are educated with their non-disabled peers in the least restrictive environment.
 The specific educational needs of the student, rather than his/her disability, determine the type of instructional services and related services provided.

 The district must also "locate, identify, and evaluate all private school children with disabilities, including religious-school children residing in the jurisdiction of the district" in compliance with the Child Find regulations.
 Early Childhood Intervention (ECI)